Mountain Biking in the

 (Map of Ottawa National Forest)

-The main designated Mountain Biking Trails in the Ottawa National Forest are the Ehlco Biking Complex, the Henry and Pomeroy Lake Mountain Bike Complex and the Agonikak Mountain Bike Trail from Watersmeet to Land O' Lakes Wisconsin.
+The only designated Mountain Biking Trails in the Ottawa Forest is the Agonikak Trail from Watersmeet to Land O' Lakes, Wisconsin.

 All closed and gated gravel roads are open to all motorized and nonmotorized uses unless otherwise specified.
 To help prevent erosion, please stay on the roads and trails.
 Please do not block any gates.